sonjastndl/DEST2_NHM/README.md

 # Analysis of Inversion Specific Markers in the DESTv2 dataset.

-The included scripts were applied to the *PoolSNP* and *SNAPE* VCF files of the DESTv2 project, the filtered markers correspond with *inversion_markers_v6.txt*.
+The included scripts were applied to the *PoolSNP* and *SNAPE* VCF files of the DESTv2 project (https://dest.bio/), the filtered markers correspond with *inversion_markers_v6.txt*.
 Average fequencies of these inversion specific marker SNPs were determined for each SNP calling method.
-The Following Analyses were performed.

 The calculated inversion frequencies for SNAPE can be found [here](results/SNAPE_nhm_inversion.af) and the results for PoolSNP [here](results/PoolSNP_nhm_inversion.af).

+The following Analyses were performed:

 ### Method Correlation
 Correlation of average frequencies for both methods were investigated for correlation.